 Bitcoin is developed in the aftermath of the 2008 financial crisis in the United States.
 It is based on blockchain technology which eliminates the need for an intermediary for the transactions.

 The users can make transactions among themselves safely without the involvement of traditional banks or any central authority.
 The transaction is transparent and hence, users bypass the unnecessary fees and delays from banks.

-Advance technologies have disrupted the marketplace, and digitalization is playing an important role.
+Advanced technologies have disrupted the marketplace, and digitalization is playing an important role.
 Bitcoin is built on revolutionary technology and it is expanding rapidly.

 We have witnessed how the cryptocurrency market has soared in the year 2017.
-Most of the organizations including few international banks have also commented on the acceptance of bitcoin.
+Most of the organizations including a few international banks have also commented on the acceptance of bitcoin.

 A majority of people these days are attracted to Bitcoin largely because they hope Bitcoin will turn out to be an excellent investment.

 That, however, was not the intended use of the creators of Bitcoin.

 Its actual use is as a currency and various places are beginning to accept Bitcoin as tender.

 The use of Bitcoin to make payments in return for goods and services is widespread in some countries.
 One such prominent nation is Japan.